opiter09/Fossil-Fighters-Randomizer/README.md

 randomizer generates.

 Also, you download this by pressing the green "Code" button and choosing "Download ZIP," and you run it by dragging and dropping an FF1 ROM onto randomize.exe.
-You MUST put the ROM in the same folder as the exe, or it won't work.

 Finally, this normally only works on Windows.
 For Mac and Linux, I can only point you to
 WINE: https://www.winehq.org